-- Hallstatt’s popularity has exploded in recent years as it continually features in write-ups on the prettiest destinations in Europe.
-As a result, it can be fairly busy with people especially over the summer months.
+- Hallstatt’s popularity has exploded recently, as it continually features in write-ups on the prettiest destinations in Europe.
+As a result, it can be fairly busy with people, especially over the summer months.
 It’s worth staying overnight so that you have access to all the Hallstatt photography spots once the day trippers have vacated town.

 Photo Spots in Hallstatt:

 - Central Square